MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     This service supports labels both before the migration to the unified labeling store, and after the migration, using the following logic:

-    - If the Microsoft 365 compliance center has sensitivity labels, these labels are retrieved from the Microsoft 365 compliance center.
+    - If the Microsoft 365 Compliance center has sensitivity labels, these labels are retrieved from the Microsoft 365 Compliance center.
 To select these labels in Cloud App Security, at least one label must be published to at least one user.

-    - If the Microsoft 365 compliance center doesn't have sensitivity labels, Azure Information Protection labels are retrieved from the Azure portal.
+    - If the Microsoft 365 Compliance center doesn't have sensitivity labels, Azure Information Protection labels are retrieved from the Azure portal.

 - **Services from software vendors and developers** that use the [Microsoft Information Protection SDK](/information-protection/develop/overview).